ResearchCellSAKEC/ResearchCellSAKEC/README.md

 <img align='right' width='150px' height='150px' src='https://avatars.githubusercontent.com/u/111384951?v=4'>
 <h1 align="center"> Research Cell SAKEC </h1>
 Welcome to the official Research Cell SAKEC Github Page!
+The homepage for all projects under Research Cell.<br>
+SAKEC Research Cell is a group of students and faculty dedicated to developing innovative technology solutions.<br>
+Our goal is to use technology to solve real-world problems and to make a positive impact on society.<br>
-The homepage for all projects under Research Cell.
-You can find documentations and source code for projects.  place where you will find documentations and codes for any of our projects.
-Feel free to reach out to us at research@sakec.ac.in , for any queries regarding the projects.
+Feel free to reach out to us at <a href="mailto:research@sakec.ac.in"><code>research@sakec.ac.in</code></a> for any queries or collaboration.

 <section>
 	<h3>Find us around the Web:</h3>